flynshue/articles/manifests/workshop.md

 ```

 ### Liveness and Readiness
 So far we've seen how we can scale our app in k8s and maintain a set number of replicas using the deployment manifest.
-We also saw how can leverage services as load balancer for the pods without manual intervention.
+We also saw how we can leverage services as load balancer for the pods without manual intervention.

 Next, we'll see how the liveness and readiness can be used to save an engineer from being paged out in the middle of the night.